Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.backendServices.getHealth({ backendService: "backendService", project: "project",  });

 /*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.backendServices.getIamPolicy({ project: "project", resource: "resource",  });

+/*
 Creates a BackendService resource in the specified project using the data included in the request.
 For more information, see Backend services overview .
 */
 await gapi.client.compute.backendServices.insert({ project: "project",  });